 The Credit Agreement contains restrictions and covenants applicable to the Company and its subsidiaries.
 Among other requirements, the Company may not permit the Fixed Charge Coverage Ratio (as defined in the Credit Agreement) to be less than a certain specified ratio for each fiscal quarter during the term of the Credit Agreement or the consolidated senior net leverage ratio to be greater than a certain specified ratio for each fiscal quarter during the term of the Credit Agreement.
-As of December 31, 2023, the Company was in compliance with its covenants under the Credit Agreement.
+On April 25, 2024, the Company entered into the Amendment to update the calculation of Consolidated EBITDA (as defined in the Credit Agreement) to maintain compliance with the debt covenants as of March 31, 2024.